nightscout/trio-docs/docs/usage/ecosystem/loopfollow.md

 LoopFollow integrates with Trio in two primary ways:

-1. **Data Monitoring**: Displays glucose, insulin, and loop status by reading from your Nightscout site
+1. **Data Monitoring:** Displays glucose, insulin, and loop status by reading data that Trio has uploaded to your Nightscout site.
-2. **Remote Control**: Sends commands directly to Trio via encrypted push notifications (Trio Remote Control)
+2. **Remote Control:** Sends encrypted commands directly to the Trio app via Apple Push Notification Service (APNS).
+This communication goes app-to-app through Apple's infrastructure and does not involve Nightscout.

-LoopFollow does not communicate directly with Trio's database or app—instead, it uses Nightscout as the data source and Apple Push Notification Service (APNS) for remote commands.
+LoopFollow does not access Trio's local database or communicate with it over a local network — data sharing happens through Nightscout, and remote commands are delivered through APNS.

 ---